 A lease-purchase contract means that the buyer is obligated to buy the home at the end of the lease term.
-If the buyer decides to walk away or doesn’t qualify for a mortgage at the end of the lease, not only do they risk losing their deposit, down payment, and any equity, but they also may be open to legal action since they broke the terms of the contract.
+If the buyer decides to walk away or doesn’t qualify for a mortgage at the end of the lease, not only do they risk losing their deposit, down payment, and any equity, but they also may be left open to legal action since they broke the terms of the contract.

 Pros and cons of rent-to-own

 - A rent-to-own contract locks in the purchase price of a home today, so while you’re saving for a down payment, you’re not racing against rising home prices.